Skyrim player gathers all the food in every city, eats it all and instantly dies thanks to one killer snack

 Although, one user in the comments section claims to have scarfed the Jarrin Root as soon as Astrid handed it to them, and just walked away.
 "I immediately ate it as well but my character had so much HP it didn't even halve it.
 I would have loved seeing Astrid's face as she tells me to use this rare root to kill the emperor, handing it over, me immediately shoving it down my gullet and being totally fine".

-I don't think I've ever accrued that much health in any of my playthroughs, but at least I can say I've now witnessed Skyrim's own Mr Creosote scene from Monty Python's Meaning of Life
+I don't think I've ever accrued that much health in any of my playthroughs, but at least I can say I've now witnessed Skyrim's own Mr Creosote scene from Monty Python's Meaning of Life.

 Screw sports, Katie would rather watch Intel, AMD and Nvidia go at it.
-Having been obsessed with computers and graphics for three long decades, she took Game Art and Design up to Masters level at uni, and has been demystifying tech and science—rather sarcastically—for three years since.
-She can be found admiring AI advancements, scrambling for scintillating Raspberry Pi projects, preaching cybersecurity awareness, sighing over semiconductors, and gawping at the latest GPU upgrades.
-She's been heading the PCG Steam Deck content hike, while waiting patiently for her chance to upload her consciousness into the cloud.
+Having been obsessed with computers and graphics for three long decades, she took Game Art and Design up to Masters level at uni, and has been rambling about games, tech and science—rather sarcastically—for four years since.
+She can be found admiring technological advancements, scrambling for scintillating Raspberry Pi projects, preaching cybersecurity awareness, sighing over semiconductors, and gawping at the latest GPU upgrades.
+Right now she's waiting patiently for her chance to upload her consciousness into the cloud.